KreAch3R/aa-proxy-oap/README.md

 # aa-proxy-oap
-An "aa-proxy-rs", (a Rust implementation of AA Wireless Dongle) USB Gadget Integration for OpenAuto Pro
+An "aa-proxy-rs", (a Rust implementation of AA Wireless Dongle) USB Gadget Integration for OpenAuto Pro.

 This is a WORK IN PROGRESS.

 This took weeks and needed configurations across the whole Host/Headunit raspbian buster image, so I will try to document everything.
 I will come back and add/fix things for a while.
-Bear with me.
+Please hold on.

 Some terminology:
 ```